rocketcode-dev/content/content/published/gateway-extensions/gateway-extensions.md

 it an idle timeout of four hours (14,400 seconds).

-Note that gateway extensions normally run in the gateway service's domain, so it's important to switch to the `default` domain before ocnfiguring services there.
+Note that gateway extensions normally run in the gateway service's domain, so it's important to switch to the `default` domain before configuring services there.

+For this example, I placed this script as a `.cfg` file and zipped it into an archive called `web-mgmt.zip`.

 ```sh
 top